 Once you are no longer an authorized user, the account's history will be removed from your credit report.
 Therefore, it's beneficial to use this time to achieve a credit score that will allow you to apply for your credit card.

-Becoming an authorized user isn't necessarily a surefire strategy for improving your credit.
+Becoming an authorized user isn't necessarily a surefire way to improve your credit.
 Credit bureaus have begun to recognize this as a credit improvement tactic and may choose to avoid acknowledging it on your credit history.

 Get credit for utility and rent payments